Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent accessibility to transport, with an average distance of 199 meters to the nearest stop.
-On average, there are 228 trips per day across all routes, which equates to approximately 48 weekly trips per individual stop.
+Residents' accessibility to public transport is rated excellent, with an average distance of 199 meters from their nearest stop.
+Across all routes, service frequency averages 228 trips per day, equating to approximately 48 weekly trips per individual stop.

 Frequently Asked Questions - Transport